marcus-j-davies/nvr-js/README.md

 NVR JS is a simple, very lightweight and efficient CCTV NVR based on Node JS.
 it's primarily aimed for 24/7 recording and live viewing.

-Under the hood it uses ffmpeg, node js, websockets and sqlite, all wrapped in a web based user interface.
+Under the hood it uses ffmpeg, node js and websockets, all wrapped in a web based user interface.
 The NVR has an API that allows to create events and timestamp them on the 24/7 recordings.

 The 24/7 recordings can be reviewed using a timeline UI where the events are also time aligned on that same timeline.